-I am delighted to receive the G. Stanley Hall Award and am especially pleased to be on the same award list as Jerome Bruner (1975 awardee), who was my graduate advisor.
+I am delighted to receive an award for distinguished contributions and am especially pleased to be on the same award list as Jerome Bruner (1975 awardee), who was my graduate advisor.

 The launchpad for my work was our 1977 paper in Science on neonatal imitation.
 Working with neonates impressed upon me that babies are born socially attuned to others.
 Newborns bring perceptual biases and social capacities to their first interactions with people.
 Most prominent and unexpected among these is the capacity to recognize the biological movements they see others make as like the movements they feel themselves make (Meltzoff & Moore, 1997).
 This elementary linkage between action perception and production provides infants with a connection to others.
 I have proposed that infants recognize the bodies and actions of other people as being “Like-Me” (Meltzoff, 2007, 2013), and have theorized that the early detection of self-other equivalences is a building block for later forms of social cognition (Barragan, Brooks, & Meltzoff, 2020; Meltzoff, 1995; Meltzoff & Brooks, 2008).

 To further our study of self-other correspondence, my colleagues and I turned to neuroimaging techniques.
 We examined infants’ neural representation of the body and showed that some of the same brain regions that respond to direct tactile stimulation of the infant’s body also are activated when infants observe another person being touched (Meltzoff et al., 2018).
 These and other experiments are beginning to shed light on the neural processes involved in the basic feelings of interpersonal connectedness between infants and adults (Marshall & Meltzoff, 2015).